 Stress is an inevitable part of everyday life and our bodies are hard-wired to respond to it.
 However, it’s clear stress is taking a negative toll on businesses across the country.

 Poor mental health costs employers between £1,205 and £1,560 per employee every year.
 This cost is for all employees, not just those who are ill, so we asked Brendan Street of Nuffield Health to show how employers can cut the cost of stress.

-Last year, stress, depression or anxiety accounted for 44 percent of all work-related ill health cases and 57 percent of all working days lost due to ill health.
+Recent figures reveal, stress, depression or anxiety accounted for 44 percent of all work-related ill health cases and 57 percent of all working days lost due to ill health.
 15.4 million days were lost due to work related stress in 2017/2018.

 The main causes of stress in the workplace are workload pressures, mounting responsibility and a perceived lack of support from senior management.

 Let’s start by exploring the difference between helpful and unhelpful stress and what this means for employers looking to improve the wellbeing of their workforce.

 Is there such a thing as ‘good’ stress?

 Stress, or more particularly, our psychological and physical response to it, is not necessarily a bad thing.

 When we view the demands placed upon us as close to/exceeding the resources we have to cope, a sense of stress occurs.
 The situation is seen as threatening.
 The body then releases a cocktail of chemicals to prepare us to cope.
 This is often referred to as the “fight or flight” response.

 If there is a short-lived threat – stress is normal and has its benefits.
 “Good stress” – Eustress – is the result of our human fight-or-flight response preparing us to deal with the situation increasing our resources.